Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 ## Chapter 5: Transcendence

 - A transcendent experience is one in which we feel that we have risen above the everyday world to experience a higher reality.
-- Mystical experiences share four qualities.
+- Mystical experiences share four qualities
     - Passive
     - Transient
     - Ineffable